FactomProject/FactomDocs/whitepaper.md

 Factom
 ============
-verb: To secure vast data with a single hash in the blockchain.

 Abstract
 --------

-Factom is a project to distill large amounts of information into a tiny proof.
-That proof is secured by the Bitcoin blockchain.
-The secured data is shared on an P2P network, such as Bittorent.
-The data is arranged in a heirarchy, allowing for compact proofs.
-The arrangement also allows users to download only the data subset they are interested in.
+Factom is a project to accept and organize large numbers of entries for the users of Factom, and swiftly and inexpensively construct for the users an inviolable ledger secured by the Bitcoin Ledger.
+An entry is created from 0 or more hashes along with a data packet, often in the form of structured data like XML or JSON.
+Factom secures these entries by creating a system of blocks and hashes within Factom that culminate into a single hash every ten minutes which is placed into the Bitcoin blockchain.
+These structures holding and securing the entries are shared on an P2P network, using a Torrent protocol.
+The structures are arranged in a hierarchy, allowing for compact proofs.
+The arrangement also allows users to download only the data subset they are interested in, and still be able to create proofs on their data, such as proofs of the negative (this document is not in the ledger).

 Factom is run on a system of federated servers.
 The servers are subject to real time audits, which provide users assurance that the servers are implementing published policies.
 This system of audits is referred to as Proof by Audit.